-In order to master your emotions and these three components, here are 3 effective strategies:
+In order to master your emotions, here are 3 effective strategies:

 1. Notice & Label

 Self-awareness is the beginning of change.
 Label your emotions as they arise.
 Say what you’re feeling out loud.
-Do it without any judgement.
-Imagine stepping outside yourself and watching yourself process the emotion.
-This is key for creating a break in “acting on your feelings;” realizing that your actions are not at the mercy of what you’re feeling.
+But do it without judgement.

-When this strategy was applied by people with spider phobia, researchers found that they had lower physiological reactivity.
+This simple strategy was applied in a study by people with spider phobias, and researchers found that they had lower physiological reactivity.
 It’s like hitting the release button on a pressure valve.

 2. Reframe & Replace

-Begin to ‘listen’ and see every emotion as your helpful little messenger, steering you to the best possible scenario.
-Rather than avoid and shut out negative emotions, reframing turns frustration into a teacher for patience; anxiety becomes preparation and a precursor for courage; sadness and rejection becomes excitement about a redirection.
+Begin to ‘listen’ and see every emotion as your helpful messenger, steering you to the best possible scenario.
+Rather than avoid and shut out negative emotions, reframing can turn frustration into a teacher for patience; anxiety becomes a teacher for courage; sadness and rejection becomes an opportunity for a new direction in life.

-Another effective strategy is to see someone who’s angry with you as having a bad day.
-Reframing techniques are ancient, Marcus Aurelius said, “If you are distressed by anything external, the pain is not due to the thing itself, but to your estimate of it; and this you have the power to revoke at any moment.”
+Another reframing strategy is to see someone who’s angry with you as having a bad day.
+Reframing techniques are ancient—Marcus Aurelius said, “If you are distressed by anything external, the pain is not due to the thing itself, but to your estimate of it; and this you have the power to revoke at any moment.”